Volunteer Opportunities at Willow House

 Peer Support Group Volunteer Facilitators

 Willow House’s core service is the Peer Support Group Program for children, teens and families who are grieving the death of a loved one.
 Volunteer Facilitators work in teams with children, teen or adult groups.
-These groups meet once a month and are organized by age, serving adults, as well as children and teens from 4 to 18 years old.
+These groups meet once a month and are organized by age, serving children through young adults from 3 to 28 years old and their accompanying parent or guardian.

 - Provides an experiential and instructive guiding framework for understanding grief & loss.